Francis Rawdon-Hastings, 1st Marquess of Hastings: Lord Hastings

-British Peer

-Plot to become Prime Minister
+Candidature for Prime Minister

-In 1797 it was rumoured briefly that Rawdon (Moira) would replace Pitt as Prime Minister.
+In 1797 it was rumoured briefly that Rawdon would replace Pitt as Prime Minister.
 There was some discontent with Pitt over his policies regarding the war with France.
 Additionally, Pitt's long tenure in office had given him ample opportunity to annoy various political grandees, including but not limited to The Duke of Leeds and Lords Thurlow and Lansdowne.

-In mid-May, a combination of these various figures, coupled with a handful of Members of Parliament, proposed to make Rawdon (Moira) the Prime Minister.
+In mid-May, a combination of these various figures, coupled with a handful of Members of Parliament, proposed to make Rawdon the Prime Minister.
 Having fought in the American War and having led an expedition to Quiberon, he commanded widespread respect.
 His relationship with the Prince of Wales also established him as a potential rival to Pitt, who was supported strongly by George III.

-The prime motivation for the plan of having Rawdon (Moira) become Prime Minister was to secure peace with France, the plotters had come to believe (somewhat unfairly) that Pitt was an obstacle to this objective.
+The prime motivation for the plan of having Rawdon become Prime Minister was to secure peace with France, the plotters had come to believe (somewhat unfairly) that Pitt was an obstacle to this objective.
 But their plan collapsed barely a month later in mid-June because of a lack of support from the political establishment.
-Additionally, when Rawdon (Moira) wrote to the King to propose the change of chief ministers, the monarch ignored him.
+Additionally, when Rawdon wrote to the King to propose the change of chief ministers, the monarch ignored him.
 Thus the proposal came to nothing.

 He became Commander-in-Chief, Scotland with the rank of full general in September 1803.
 In this capacity he rented the huge Duddingston House, south of Edinburgh.